silverjuke/silverjuke/docs/command-line.rst

   0/0.

   Moreover, if you add the "clipmouse" modifier, the mouse cannot be moved outside the given rectangle.
+Instead of X,Y,W,H you can also give a simple display number.

+--visrect=X,Y,W,H
-  See also: --visrect to assign a static portion of the screen to the visualization.
+  Assign a static portion of the screen to the visualization.
+Instead of X,Y,W,H you can also give a simple display number.

---visrect=[X,Y,]W,H
-  If --visrect or --kioskrect are given, portions of the screen not used by Silverjuke can be used by other programs - otherwise, Silverjuke would "darken" eg. an unused 2nd or 3rd screen.
+--blackrect=X,Y,W,H[;X,Y,W,H;...]
+  Areas to cover by black rectangles.
+Instead of X,Y,W,H you can also give a simple display number.

 --volup
   increase the main volume